openhab/openhab-docs/configuration/persistence.md

 ## Restoring Item States on Restart

-When restarting your openHAB installation you may find there are times when your logs indicate some Items have the state, `UNDEF`.
+When restarting your openHAB installation you may find there are times when your logs indicate some Items have the state, `NULL`.
 This is because, by default, Item states are not persisted when openHAB restarts - even if you have installed a persistence add-on.
 In order for items to be persisted across openHAB restarts, you must define a `restoreOnStartup` strategy for all your items.
 Then, whatever state they were in before the restart will be restored automatically.
-The following example persists all items on every change and restores them at startup:
+The following example persists two items on every change and restores them at startup:

 ```java
 Strategies {